rust-lang/rust-forge/src/chat/zulip/triagebot.md

 This adds the option to track ICEs (Internal Compiler Errors).
 Do note that the GitHub Gist must be from a [Rust Playground](https://play.rust-lang.org) link.
 The link must also be in quotes (`""`), example:

 `@rustbot glacier "https://gist.github.com/rust-play/xxx"`

+where `xxx` is the SHA1 hash of the GitHub gist generated by the Playground "share" button.

 ## Triage